 Day by Day Itinerary

-Arrival in Istanbul, meeting and assistance and then transfer to your selected hotel in Istanbul.
+Cappadocia Ephesus Classical Greece starts at the Istanbul international airport.
+Arrival, meeting and assistance and then transfer to your selected hotel in Istanbul.
 Balance of the day at leisure.

 After breakfast full day visit Istanbul.
 We begin our tour from the most unexpectedly romantic attraction, the Basilica Cistern, offering an insight into the complicated system that once brought drinking water into Istanbul from Thrace (an area of the south-east Balkans now constituting Turkish land n the European mainland, and a chunk of Bulgaria).
 Constructed in the sixth century and then forgotten for centuries, the cistern that once stored the water has been fitted with lights and music.